 The irony of writing a dissertation on depression while suffering from it is not lost on me.
 However, having people around me that openly talked about mental health problems made seeking help much easier.
 In January last year, I started on anti-depressant and anti-anxiety medication, which has changed my life.
 Thank you to my therapist and my psychiatrist for all the work they have done with me, I am eternally grateful.
 I encourage anyone suffering from mental health issues to speak up and not be afraid to seek help.
 You don’t have to fight the battle alone.

 Thank you to the many friends that helped me through the tough patches and celebrated with me during the successes.
-A special thank you to the following, who were always there when I needed them: Jared, Holly, Janine, Steve, Hana, Samantha, Jess, Edward, Marcelle, Charlotte, Kuhle, Kay, Michael, Jonathan, Nick, Abigail, Thabo, Ahmed, Renee, Grace, Suzie, Shelly, Dale, Alison, Tiisetso, Alexei, Anna, Tiang, Louis, Rhiannon, Cait, Steph, Ndumi, Katie and Tumi.
+A special thank you to the following, who were always there when I needed them: Jared, Holly, Janine, Steve, Hana, Samantha, Jess, Edward, Marcelle, Charlotte, Kuhle, Kay, Michael, Jonathan, Nick, Abigail, Thabo, Ahmed, Renee, Bridget, Grace, Suzie, Shelly, Dale, Alison, Tiisetso, Alexei, Anna, Tiang, Louis, Rhiannon, Cait, Steph, Ndumi, Katie and Tumi.

 Thank you to my supervisor, Malcolm, for all the support with the dissertation and for being so patient with me throughout the process, especially when I was going through a difficult time last year.
 Your input has been invaluable and I have learnt so much from you.